So often when people hear the term active lifestyle, it brings on a feeling of dread.

-People imagine having to dedicate hours to insane workouts or worse, they might think of extreme sports that they’d hate like, perhaps, skateboarding and skydiving.
-I think this is because the term ‘active’ can have so many meanings.
-We hear the word being used in commercials with a visual of a man diving off a building and the tag line “Active men use this deodorant” and it sets an expectation about what ‘active’ really means.
+People imagine having to dedicate hours to insane workouts.
+Or worse, they might think of extreme sports that they’d hate, like skateboarding and skydiving.
+I think this is because the term active lifestyle can have so many meanings.
+We hear the words being used in commercials with a visual of a man diving off a building—with the tag line “Active men use this deodorant,” and it sets an expectation about what active really means.

 Some people think you have to be skinny to be active.
-Again this is because the media often uses the term ‘active’ while showing incredibly toned bodies with 6 pack abs.
+Again this is because the media often uses the term ‘active’ while showing incredibly toned bodies with 6-pack abs.
 Subconsciously, this can make us associate an active lifestyle with too much hard work and danger.
-So if you, like so many others, find yourself saying “I’m not cut out for this active lifestyle thing” let me try and change your mind.
+If you, like so many others, find yourself saying “I’m not cut out for this active lifestyle thing,” let me try and change your mind.

 The modern world of technology and advanced transport has changed the way we live.
-We often spend far too much time sitting at a desk staring at a screen.
-And, it’s a sign of the times that many people go straight from front door, to car, to parking lot.
-Then they ride the elevator up to their offices, often with no fresh air in between leaving the house and arriving in the office.
+We often spend far too much time sitting at a desk and staring at a screen.
+It’s a sign of the times that many people go straight from front door to car to parking lot.
+Then they ride the elevator up to their offices, often with no fresh air between leaving the house and arriving in the office.

-Getting on the activity ladder is often the biggest step of all, but now that you know that being active does not have to mean skydiving and high intensity workouts, you may be ready to start climbing up your ladder to a more active life.
+Getting onto the activity ladder is often the biggest step of all.
+But now that you know that being active does not have to mean skydiving and high intensity workouts, you may be ready to start climbing up your ladder to a more active life.